 1st March 2012.
 From press release from the Weinstein Company

 The Weinstein Company was not well pleased by the MPAA R Rating for the film Bully (aka The Bully Project ) for the amount of strong language.

 After the failed appeal against the rating, the Weinstein co initially threatened to pull out of the MPAA and then suggested that they would release the film unrated.

 These suggestions seem to have wound up the theatre owners and others in the industry leading to a press release from the Weinstein Co stating their position:

-children under the age of 18 will not be permitted to see the movie even with a parent or guardian present.
-The NC-17 threat comes in response to The Weinstein Company's (TWC) suggestion to release BULLY, which has the sole purpose of educating children
+rating, children under the age of 18 will not be permitted to see the movie even with a parent or guardian present.
+The NC-17 threat comes in response to The Weinstein Company's (TWC) suggestion to release BULLY, which has the sole purpose of

 It seems that all the fuss about the R Rating of the Bully is down to just 6 expletives.